Keepnet Labs Logo

 I. What is Human Detection and Response?

 A novel and pivotal concept has emerged in today’s cybersecurity —Human Detection and Response (HDR).
 This innovative approach is redefining how organizations protect their digital assets by placing a significant emphasis on the human layer in cybersecurity.
-But what exactly is Human Detection and Response, and why is it becoming increasingly crucial in the contemporary digital era?
+Human error remains a significant vulnerability in cybersecurity, leading to substantial financial losses, operational disruptions, and reputational damage.

 Human Detection and Response (HDR) is a cutting-edge cybersecurity strategy that focuses on identifying and responding to threats from human actions.
 Unlike traditional security measures that primarily safeguard technical infrastructures, HDR recognizes the human element as a potential vulnerability and a line of defense.
 It aims to fortify the "human firewall," enhancing the ability of individuals within an organization to detect, report, and respond to potential security threats.